-In the 21st century, if you’re in business, you better have a Web site.
+In the 21st century, if you’re in business, you better have a Web site (and not just any old website … one that looks modern and reflects your brand and style).
 Your customers expect it, and as a small business, it should be your second best marketing asset (besides yourself).

 With that said, I’ve been in marketing for 20 years (before I entered the wedding planning software business I ran a marketing firm), and in all honesty, you don’t need to spend thousands of dollars on a glitzy, sparkly Web site with tons of bells and whistles.
 Your customers want enough information to decide if they want to call you, so it’s best to get to the point and give them your story.
 Here’s our list of things to do and not to do when you’re building (or revamping) your site.